Huotes/CommitMaker/README.md

 In an average living room there are 1,242 objects Chuck Norris could use to kill you, including the room itself.

 There are only 10 types of people in the world: those that understand binary and those that don’t.

+It is said that looking into Chuck Norris' eyes will reveal your future.
+Unfortunately, everybody's future is always the same: death by a roundhouse-kick to the face.